speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 Using a lexicon FST (L) while training can help guide the model to better predictions.
 When decoding, you can either use a simple HL decoding graph (where H is the ctc topology), or use an HLG graph (where G is usually a 3-gram language model) to further improve the results.
 In addition, whole lattice rescoring is also supported.
 This typically happens with a 4-gram language model.
 See `hparams/train_with_wav2vec_k2.yaml`` for more details.

-If you choose to use either a 3-gram or a 4-gram language model, you must provide pre-existing ARPA LMs for both cases.
-Those can be found in OpenSLR, Speechbrain dropbox, or you can train your own; check out `train_hf_wav2vec_k2.yaml` for more information.
+If you choose to use a 3-gram or a 4-gram language model, you can either supply pre-existing ARPA LMs for both cases, including the option to train your own, or you can specify the name in the YAML docstring for automatic downloading.
+Comprehensive instructions are provided in `train_hf_wav2vec_k2.yaml`.

+For those interested in training their own language model, please consult our recipe at LibriSpeech/LM/train_ngram.py.

 Example usage:
 ```